zoowe/dlePy/TUTORIALS/LESSON_03/README.md

 # PWSCF: input file

 ## :one: Purposes
-Understand all information/keywords in an pwscf input file.
+Understand all information/keywords in a pwscf input file.

 ## :two: Hows
 ### :large_blue_diamond: Explain keywords lised in `input.inp`

 Edit the `input.inp` file.
-Under each keyword, start a sentence with `#` to explain what this keyword does and what is its unit (if any).
+Under each keyword, start a sentence with `#` to explain what this keyword does and what its unit is (if any).

 Once everything is done, save the file as `input_explained.inp`.